Yarun, Ukraine: History

 On May 10, 1903, Russian Tsar Nicholas II approved a list of 101 localities within the Pale of Settlement where Jews were permitted to reside freely.
-Yarunʹ was included among them.
-The Jewish community lived in the area between the villages of Yarunʹ and Yurkivshchyna, near the confluence of the Zholobenka and Koshelyvka (also known as Hrabianka) rivers with the Tserem River.
+Yarun was included among them.
+The Jewish community lived in the area between the villages of Yarun and Yurkivshchyna, near the confluence of the Zholobenka and Koshelyvka (also known as Hrabianka) rivers with the Tserem River.

-Following the outbreak of the First World War, a post office and telegraph station were established in Yarun' in May 1916, and the first telephone was installed in 1924.
+Following the outbreak of the First World War, a post office and telegraph station were established in Yarun in May 1916, and the first telephone was installed in 1924.
 In December 1917, the village was taken over by the Red Army, and a revolutionary committee was formed to redistribute land from local landowners.
 However, control of the village changed hands multiple times: first to the Ukrainian People’s Republic, then in February 1918 to German occupation forces, followed by the Directorate of Ukraine, again the Ukrainian People’s Republic, and later Denikin’s White Army.
-In April 1919, the Bolsheviks returned to Yarun'.
+In April 1919, the Bolsheviks returned to Yarun.
 On 25 May 1920, the village was captured by Polish troops led by Józef Piłsudski, but on 27 June 1920, it was retaken by the Bolshevik 1st Cavalry Army.

-In the late 1920s, Jewish collective farm "Vil'na Pratsya" and an agricultural artel were established in Yarun'.
+In the late 1920s, Jewish collective farm "Vil'na Pratsya" and an agricultural artel were established in Yarun.

-In 1924, a synagogue was registered in Yarun', which had 34 members of the community.
-In 1925, Yarun' became a district center.
-According to the 1926 census, 36,025 people lived in the Yarun district.
-Of these, 30,566 were Ukrainians, 2,631 were Poles, 101 were Russians, and 741 were Jews, including 386 in Yarun'.
+In 1924, a synagogue was registered in Yarun, which had 34 members of the community.
+In 1925, Yarun became a raion (district) center.
+According to the 1926 census, 36,025 people lived in the Yarun Raion.
+Of these, 30,566 were Ukrainians, 2,631 were Poles, 101 were Russians, and 741 were Jews, including 386 in Yarun.

-During the Nazi occupation, in November 1941, the Germans established a ghetto for Jewish residents in Yarun'.
+During the Nazi occupation, in November 1941, the Germans established a ghetto for Jewish residents in Yarun.
 It housed approximately 700 people.
 On May 5, 1942, the Germans liquidated the ghetto and murdered the Jews in and around the town.

-In 1957, the Yarun district was disbanded, and the village became part of the Novohrad-Volynsky district (raion).
+In 1957, the Yarun Raion was disbanded, and the village became part of the Novohrad-Volynsky Raion (district).

-On 7 July 2020, the village became the centre of the newly formed Yarun' territorial community (Ukrainian: Ярунська територіальна громада), which also includes 13 other settlements around Yarun': Budyscha, Velyka Gorbasha, Girky, Zholobne, Kamyanka, Kozhushki, Kolodyanka, Korytyscha, Lidivka, Mala Gorbasha, Orepy, Ternivka, and Tokariv.
+On 7 July 2020, the village became the centre of the newly formed Yarun territorial community (Ukrainian: Ярунська територіальна громада), which also includes 13 other settlements around Yarun: Budyshcha, Velyka Horbasha, Hirky, Zholobne, Kamianka, Kozhushky, Kolodianka, Korytyshcha, Lidivka, Mala Horbasha, Orepy, Ternivka, and Tokariv.